XenonPy/guide/README.md

 print(f"Hello {name}!")
 ```
 Pretty simple, right?
 Just remember that if you don't include a space after your prompt (the string you have inside the parentheses), it might look a bit confusing.
 Prompts can also be `f-strings`, which makes them even more flexible.

+So we can get input, print stuff, and store values.
+But we can't take actions based on them.
+That sounds like a job for **conditionals**!
+Conditionals are just if/else if/else statements.
+If you've ever seen a flowchart, conditionals are the progamming equivalent.
+Here's how to do a simple conditional: